 Day 3 – Spitz to Krems

-After a fruitless trip to the next town to a heuringer that was shut, we doubled back to Durnstein and found a little open air cafe called Rad’l Treff.
-The lunch of sausages with bread was perfect to cure the hunger and not break the bank.
-Rach and I tried Sturm, young wine that is still going through fermentation.
-It was cloudy and a little fizzy and quite refreshing on a warm day.
-You can only get it at this time of year when the grapes are being harvested.
+If you are after a simpler lunch affair, head to the small open air cafe called Rad’l Treff past the town.
+While you are there, order the Sturm – young wine that is still going through fermentation.
+It is cloudy and a little fizzy and quite refreshing on a warm day.
+You can only find Sturm when the grapes are being harvested.